onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 27:18
 very close
 27:21
-tape script 2.6 do you have a car yes I
+tapescript 2.6 do you have a car yes I
 27:28
 do
 27:28